-\nin Due to the given challenge explained above (Sec. \ref{sec:paramest}) of fitting the SM to noisy dMRI data, especially those acquired in clinical setting, most attempts of SM parameter estimation so far are based on superimposing additional constraints on both the scalar SM parameters, as well as the fiber ODF, in order to improve robustness of the fitted SM parameters.
+\nin Due to the challenge explained above (Sec. \ref{sec:paramest}) of fitting the SM to noisy dMRI data, especially those acquired in clinical setting, most attempts of SM parameter estimation so far are based on superimposing additional constraints on both the scalar SM parameters, as well as the fiber ODF, to improve robustness of the fitted SM parameters.

 An overview of employed models used so far is given in Figure \ref{fig:models}.
-In what follows we consider two representative modeling approaches that are very popular because of their robustness, which potentially allows for clinical translation, and try to explain the quantitative differences in parameter estimates between them in the light of each model's assumptions and consequent biases.
+In what follows we consider two representative modeling approaches that have been popular because of their robustness, which potentially allows for clinical translation, and try to explain the quantitative differences in parameter estimates between them in the light of each model's assumptions and consequent biases.